 According to the JMP Report (WHO/UNICEF, 2010), meaningful solutions are needed to ensure safe water supply to the households, which are beset by technical, logistic and financial difficulties.
-As mentioned earlier, the definition of improved drinking water sources is based on the nature of their construction, without dealing with the actual quality of water at the source.
-It should be noted that any of the deep ground and surface water sources can be contaminated irrespective of the type of construction used, which is a great challenge in providing sustainable access to safe drinking water.
+As mentioned earlier, the definition of improved drinking water sources is based on the nature of storage and supply infrastructure construction, without dealing with the actual quality of water at the source.
+It should be noted that any of the deep ground and surface water sources can be contaminated irrespective of the type of the construction used, which is a great challenge in providing sustainable access to safe drinking water.